 Creating content that addresses your target audience’s pain points is an easy way to maximize your overall pages per session.
 Offer high-quality information, and your pages per session will rise, as will your conversion.

-Interlinking content articles or directing the user to the relevant content is the best way to increase average pages per session.
+Interlinking content articles or directing the user to relevant content is the best way to increase the average pages per session.

 For instance, if I’m reading an article on a site and there are links to specific other articles inside that post, I will possibly end up with multiple tabs open, visiting more pages & spending overall more time on the given site.

-Google Analytics gives us a far better sense of what user is engaged in, allowing you to create even more compelling content marketing strategies to help users direct on different pages of your website.
+Google Analytics gives us a far better sense of what the user is engaged in, allowing you to create even more compelling content marketing strategies to help users direct on different pages of your website.